A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

-\textit{DiffuRec} \cite{li2023diffurec} aims to address the limitations of fixed-size vectors that hamper representation capabilities.
-It utilises Transformer \cite{vaswani2017attention} as an approximator that reconstructs target item representation.
-During the diffusion process, a truncated linear schedule is used for noise addition, wherein the introduction of noise functions as an uncertainty factor, steering the learning process towards enhanced robustness.
+DiffuRec \cite{li2023diffurec} aims to address the limitations from modelling the item representations as fixed vectors.
+To handle latent representation of items and multi-level interests of users, they utilise diffusion models to represent them as distributions.
+During the diffusion process, a truncated linear schedule is used for noise addition.
+The introduction of noise functions as an uncertainty factor that steers the learning process towards enhanced robustness.
 Also, instead of using conventional MSE loss in DDPM \cite{ho2020denoising}, it learns with cross-entropy loss.
 This modification is driven by two reasons: the static nature of item embedding and the use of inner product for relevance calculation in the reverse process.
+They also exploit Transformer \cite{vaswani2017attention} as an approximator to reconstruct target item representation.
+These modifications enable their model to show remarkable performance on several benchmark datasets.